Sightings (TV series)

 Sightings is an American paranormal and news television show that first aired in the 1990s.
 The show began on October 17, 1991, as a special titled The UFO Report: Sightings.
-It was followed by the follow-up reports, Ghost Report and the Psychic Experience.
-The creator and supervising producer of the initial episode, produced by Paramount for Fox TV, was Linda Moulton Howe.
-One of her episodes was A Strange Harvest, about the worldwide animal-mutilation mystery linked to extraterrestrial beings.
+Two follow-up reports were subsequently aired, Ghost Report and Psychic Experience.
+The creator and supervising producer of the initial episode, produced by Paramount for Fox Television, was Linda Moulton Howe.
+One of her episodes was A Strange Harvest, about the worldwide mystery of animal mutilations, often speculated by ufologists to have an extraterrestrial cause.

 Show history

-After the special broadcast to high ratings, it went forward into weekly TV production as the program Sightings.
+After the special broadcast was met with high ratings, it went forward into weekly TV production as the program Sightings.
 The show featured everything from UFOs to ghosts to Bigfoot in an investigative news format and was hosted by reporter Tim White.
-The show was created by Ann Daniels Productions, Fair Dinkum Productions (Winkler-Daniel Productions from 1991 to 1993), and Paramount Domestic Television (Wilshire Court Productions from 1992 to 1993).
+The show was created by Ann Daniel Productions, Fair Dinkum Productions (Winkler-Daniel Productions from 1991 to 1993), and Paramount Domestic Television (Wilshire Court Productions from 1992 to 1993).
 Its executive producers were Henry Winkler and Ann Daniel.

 The program began on Fox in 1992, in a 30-minute-long format that aired on Friday nights.
 When the show was put into syndication in 1994, it was extended to an hour-long format and was on at various times.
-In 1996, it was picked up by Sci Fi Channel.
-Sightings was cancelled in 1997, although five special episodes aired in 1998, and reruns continued on the Sci Fi Channel until April 2003.
+In 1996, it was picked up by the Sci-Fi Channel.
+Sightings was cancelled in 1997, although five special episodes aired in 1998, and reruns continued on the Sci-Fi Channel until April 2003.

-In 1998, the producers made a new UFO special that aired on UPN, called Danger in Our Skies: The New UFO Threat hosted by Jim Forbes.
+In 1998, the producers made a new UFO special that aired on UPN, called Danger in Our Skies: The New UFO Threat, hosted by Jim Forbes.

 In 2003, a program called Unexplained Mysteries debuted in syndication.
-Although it did not have the same hosted news format like Sightings, it was produced by many of the same individuals involved with Sightings, and sometimes reused footage and graphics from the earlier program.
+Although it did not have the same hosted news format as Sightings, it was produced by many of the same individuals involved with the original production, and sometimes reused footage and graphics from the earlier program.